• There are no suggestions because the search field is empty.

 Related reading: “Speaking Your Truth Even When It’s Uncomfortable”

 External boundaries are usually relationship-driven.
-When a friend wants to borrow our car, or our child wants a cookie right before dinner.
-Or perhaps we have a hectic day, and our spouse asks for a favor.
-The trouble lies when we say yes, and it’s best for us to say no.
+When a friend wants to borrow our car, or our preschooler wants a cookie right before dinner.
+Or perhaps we have had a hectic day, and our spouse asks for a favor.

 Wouldn’t it be better if we said what we mean and mean what we say!?
 And allow others to as well.